 Baan Landai Fine Thai Cuisine

-Situated on Prapokklao Road within Chiang Mai's historic Old City, this Michelin-recognised restaurant specialises in Northern Thai cooking rooted in local Lanna culinary traditions.
-The interior is distinguished by its use of traditional indigo "Lanna blue" tones, creating a sophisticated yet warm atmosphere that sets it apart from the typical dining options in the area.
-The kitchen prioritises local ingredients and regional recipes, with visitors consistently noting clean flavours, thoughtful plating, and dishes that reflect a genuine commitment to Northern Thai cuisine rather than a generalised Thai menu.
-Diners can expect a focused dinner experience with competently executed dishes across the board.
-Standout mentions from visitors include the pink milk with coconut, and the overall quality of savoury courses, though some note that desserts such as the mango sticky rice are serviceable rather than exceptional.
+Situated on Prapokklao Road within Chiang Mai's historic Old City, this Michelin-recognised restaurant specialises in Northern Thai cooking rooted in Lanna culinary traditions.
+The interior is distinguished by its use of traditional indigo "Lanna blue" tones, creating a sophisticated yet warm atmosphere that sets it apart from typical dining options in the area.
+The kitchen prioritises local ingredients and regional recipes, with visitors consistently noting clean flavours, thoughtful plating, and a menu that reflects genuine commitment to Northern Thai cuisine rather than a generalised Thai approach.
+Diners can expect a focused dinner experience with competently executed dishes throughout.
+Standout mentions from visitors include the pink milk with coconut, and the overall quality of savoury courses.
 The mid-range pricing makes the quality on offer particularly strong value, especially given the restaurant's Michelin recognition.
+Among travellers who ate at multiple highly regarded Thai restaurants during their Chiang Mai visit, Baan Landai consistently ranked as a highlight.
 Good to know: Baan Landai opens exclusively for dinner service, Tuesday through Sunday from 5:00 PM to 8:30 PM, and is closed on Mondays.
-The restaurant is not open for lunch.
-Given its reputation and relatively compact dining window, booking ahead through the restaurant's website is strongly recommended, particularly on weekends or during peak travel periods in Chiang Mai.
+The restaurant does not offer lunch.
+Given its reputation and the relatively compact dining window each evening, booking ahead through the restaurant's website is strongly recommended, particularly on weekends or during Chiang Mai's peak travel periods between November and February.

 Experience hints